A unified framework for learning with nonlinear model classes from arbitrary linear samples: Examples

-\examp{[Compressed sensing with subsampled unitary matrices] A particular case of interest within the previous example is the class of \textit{randomly subsampled unitary} matrices (see also \cite[Defn.\ 5.6 and Examp.\ 11.5]{adcock2021compressive}).
+\examp{[Compressed sensing with subsampled unitary matrices] A case of interest within the previous example is the class of \textit{randomly subsampled unitary} matrices (see also \cite[Defn.\ 5.6 and Examp.\ 11.5]{adcock2021compressive}).
 Let $U \in \bbC^{N \times N}$ be unitary, i.e., $U^* U = I$.
 For example, $U$ may be the matrix of the Discrete Fourier Transform (DFT) in a Fourier sensing problem.
-Let $u_i = U^* e_i$, where $e_i$ is the $i$th canonical basis vector, and define the (discrete) distribution of vectors $\cA$ by $a \sim \cA$ if \bes{ \bbP ( a = \sqrt{N} u_i) = \frac1N,\quad i = 1,\ldots,N. } One readily checks that \ef{isotropy-vectors} holds in this case.
-Hence this family is isotropic.
-Note that the corresponding measurement matrix \ef{cs-meas-matrix} consists of rows of $U$ -- hence the term `subsampled unitary matrix'.
+Let $u_i = U^* e_i$, where $e_i$ is the $i$th canonical basis vector, and define the (discrete) isotropic distribution of vectors $\cA$ by $a \sim \cA$ if \bes{ \bbP ( a = \sqrt{N} u_i) = \frac1N,\quad i = 1,\ldots,N. } Note that the corresponding measurement matrix \ef{cs-meas-matrix} consists of rows of $U$ -- hence the term `subsampled unitary matrix'.

 This setup can be straightforwardly extended to the case where the rows of $U$ are sampled with different probabilities, termed a \textit{nonuniformly subsampled unitary matrix}.
-Let $\pi = (\pi_1,\ldots,\pi_N)$ be a discrete probability distribution on $\{1,\ldots,N\}$, i.e., $0 \leq \pi_i \leq 1$ and $\sum^{N}_{i=1} \pi_i = 1$.
-We also assume that $\pi_i > 0$ for all $i$.
-Then we now modify the distribution $\cA$ so that $a \sim \cA$ if \bes{ \bbP(a = u_i/\sqrt{\pi_i} ) = \pi_i,\quad i = 1,\ldots,N. } It is readily checked that \ef{isotropy-vectors} also holds in this case, making this family once more isotropic.
-Note that uniform subsampling is restored simply by setting $\pi_i = 1/N$, $\forall i$.
+Let $\pi = (\pi_1,\ldots,\pi_N)$ be a discrete probability distribution on $[N]$, i.e., $0 < \pi_i \leq 1$ and $\sum^{N}_{i=1} \pi_i = 1$.
+Then we now modify the distribution $\cA$ so that $a \sim \cA$ if \bes{ \bbP(a = u_i/\sqrt{\pi_i} ) = \pi_i,\quad i = 1,\ldots,N. } This family is again isotropic.
+Note that uniform subsampling corresponds to $\pi_i = 1/N$, $\forall i$.
 Nonuniform subsampling is important in various applications.
-For instance, in applications that involve Fourier measurements (e.g., MRI, NMR, Helium Atom Scattering and radio interferometry) it usually desirable to sample rows corresponding to low frequencies more densely than rows corresponding to high frequencies.
-See, e.g., \cite{adcock2021compressive} and references therein. }
+For instance, in applications that involve Fourier measurements (e.g., MRI, NMR, Helium Atom Scattering and radio interferometry) it is usually desirable to sample rows corresponding to low frequencies more densely than rows corresponding to high frequencies. }

-\examp{[Sampling without replacement] The previous example considers random sampling of the rows of $U$ \textit{with replacement}.
-In particular, repeats are possible.
-In practice, it is usually desirable to avoid repeats.
-One way to do this is to use \textit{Bernoulli selectors} (see \cite[\S11.4.3]{adcock2021compressive} or \cite{berk2023coherence}).
-Here, the decision of whether to include a row of $U$ or not is based on the outcome of a (biased) coin toss, i.e., a realization of a Bernoulli random variable.